chavadon2442/Human-assisted-tagging/README.md

 ## Install

-This module depends upon a knowledge of [PyQt5](https://pypi.org/project/PyQt5/).
+This project depends upon a knowledge of [PyQt5](https://pypi.org/project/PyQt5/).
 Once PyQt is installed in your system, simply run:

 ```
 python ./app.py